floragunncom/search-guard-docs/_content/_docs_signals/rest_api_convert_es.md

 order: 710
 layout: docs
 edition: beta
-description: How to automatically convert an existing Elasticsearch Alerting watch to the Signals format and import it.
+description: How to automatically convert an existing OpenSearch/Elasticsearch Alerting watch to the Signals format and import it.
 ---

 <!--- Copyright 2020 floragunn GmbH -->